WSU-kduncan/ceg3120-cicd-chaizedelo25/README-CI.md

   - Picture of dockerhub push

   - Link to dockerhub repo: https://hub.docker.com/repository/docker/wsudeloach/deloach-ceg3120/general

 ## Part 2 - Github Actions and DockerHub

+  - To create a PAT in github, the first thing to do is go to settings and then go to developer settings.
+In the left sidebar, under
+   Personal access tokens, click classic tokens he reason for classic tokens instead of fine-grained is  because while fine-grained are more secure than classic tokens, classic tokens allow for more access to public repos.
+Next click Generate new token, under Token name, enter a name for the token in this case mines is name Project-4Token.The expiration date can be never but in terms of security probably not the best option.
+The scope I've given the key is to be able to have access to the repo, the workflow, and the codespace.

   -

+## Part 3 - Project Description and Diagram

+  -

+## Citations: